Norman Sakamoto

 Norman Sakamoto (born May 22, 1947) is an American politician who served as a Democratic member of the Hawaii Senate from 1996 to 2010.
 He represented Hawaii Senatorial District 15, comprising the communities of Aliamanu, Foster Village, Halawa, Hickam, Kalihi, Lower Aiea, Mapunapuna, Moanalua, Pearlridge, and Salt Lake on the island of Oahu.
 He is a former candidate for Lieutenant Governor of Hawaii.

 Sakamoto was the chairman of the Senate Education And Housing Committee, the Vice-Chair of the Higher Education Committee, and a member of the Commerce and Consumer Protection Committee.
 He previously served as the chairman of the Education & Military Affairs Committee, the Majority Policy Leader, the chairman of the Education Committee, Majority Whip, and Majority Floor Leader.

 Early years

-Sakamoto was born in Honolulu, attended Palolo Elementary School and graduated from University Lab School.
-He graduated from the University of Hawaii at Manoa with a BS in Civil Engineering in 1969.
-He graduated from the University of Illinois at Urbana-Champaign with a master's degree in Civil Engineering in 1970.
+Sakamoto was born in Honolulu, attended Palolo Elementary School and graduated from University Laboratory School.
+He graduated from the University of Hawaiʻi at Mānoa with a BS in Civil Engineering in 1969.
+He graduated from the University of Illinois Urbana-Champaign with a master's degree in Civil Engineering in 1970.